bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 > [!NOTE]
 >
-> This template is not available on Overleaf Gallery as it takes time to release any updates made by me and especially does not endorse making small patches or updates.
-This is also not available as a class on CTAN since it will require the user to have access to the most updated version of LaTeX distribution and frequent updates will be difficult.
+> This template is not available on Overleaf Gallery as it takes time to release any big fix or minor updates (Overleaf also discourages doing such as well).
+For the same reason, this is also not available as a class on CTAN since it will require the user to have access to the most updated version of LaTeX distribution, and making the updates available will be difficult.

 > [!TIP]
 >